 You can select the version of WordPress you would like to install the next time you attempt to create a website.
 This option will appear when you reach the “Enter the site name of the website you would like to create…” screen.
 You’ll see your folder listed in the drop down combo box labeled “Version”.
 When DesktopServer creates your new WordPress website, it will copy the contents of the selected folder over to your development website.

-Now you can take WordPress 3.3 Beta 1 for a test drive or jump start your most common WordPress configurations.
+Now you can take WordPress betas for a test drive or jump start your most common WordPress configurations.
 Or you can actively develop your theme on beta versions of WordPress to ensure future compatibility for your clients and avoid potential surprises.
 The blueprints folder holds a few more tricks I’ll be posting about later.
 Be sure to register with our site or join as a premium member to not miss out on the latest info!